-My recipe for Keto Blueberry Scones makes the perfect low carb treat.
-These low carb scones have all the flavor we love in scones minus all the carbs.
+This recipe for Keto Blueberry Scones makes the perfect low-carb treat.
+These low-carb blueberry scones have all the flavor we love in scones minus all the carbs.

 Keto Blueberry Scones